Are Vanity Metrics Dead? How to Measure True Campaign Impact

 Introduction: Beyond the Like Button

-For years, marketers have celebrated “big numbers” - likes, shares, impressions, and follower counts - as signs of campaign success.
-These vanity metrics made for flashy reports but often lacked correlation to actual business outcomes.
+For years, marketers have celebrated “big numbers” — likes, shares, impressions, and follower counts — as signs of success.
+These vanity metrics looked impressive in reports but often failed to reflect real business growth.

-In 2025, when marketing budgets are scrutinized more than ever, the question arises: Are vanity metrics dead?
+In 2025, as marketing budgets face tighter scrutiny, one question keeps surfacing: Are vanity metrics dead?

-The short answer: Not quite - but their role has fundamentally changed.
-Today, true campaign impact is measured through business-aligned KPIs that connect marketing activity to outcomes such as pipeline growth, customer retention, and revenue
+Not quite — but their role has evolved.
+Today, meaningful marketing impact is defined by business-aligned KPIs that connect campaigns to tangible outcomes like pipeline growth, customer retention, and revenue

 1. What Exactly Are Vanity Metrics?